 In considering each Fund's performance, the Board of Trustees noted that it reviews at its regularly scheduled meetings information about each Fund's performance results.
-The Board of Trustees considered the performance of the Funds as described in the quarterly and other reports provided by management over the course of the year.
+The Board of Trustees considered the performance of the Funds as described in the guarterly and other reports provided by management over the course of the year.
 The Board of Trustees noted that the Investment Adviser reviewed with the Board of Trustees on at least a quarterly basis detailed information about the Funds' performance results, portfolio composition and investment strategies.
 The Board of Trustees reviewed the historical performance of each Fund over various time periods and reflected on previous discussions regarding matters bearing on the Investment Adviser's performance at its meetings throughout the year.
 The Board of Trustees discussed the historical performance of each Fund and considered the relative performance of each Fund and its portfolio management team as compared to that of each Fund's peer group as selected by FUSE, as well as comparable indices.

-The Board of Trustees reviewed and considered the FUSE report, which provided a statistical analysis comparing each Fund's investment performance, expenses and fees to those of comparable funds for various periods ended June 30, 2023 and management's discussion of the same, including the effect of current market conditions on each Fund's morerecent performance.
-The Board of Trustees also received a review of the data contained in the FUSE report from representatives of FUSE.
+The Board of Trustees reviewed and considered the FUSE report, which provided a statistical analysis comparing each Fund's investment performance, expenses and fees to those of comparable funds for various periods ended June 30, 2024 and management's discussion of the same, including the effect of current market conditions on each Fund's more-recent performance.
+The Board of Trustees also noted that it had received a review of the data contained in the FUSE report from representatives of FUSE.
 The Board of Trustees noted that while it found the data provided by FUSE, the independent thirdparty data provider, generally useful, it recognized its limitations, including in particular that the data may vary depending on the end date selected and the results of the performance comparisons may vary depending on the selection of the peer group.
 The Board of Trustees also took into account management's discussion of the category in which each Fund was placed for comparative purposes, including any differences between a Fund's investment strategy and the strategy of the funds in each Fund's respective category, as well as compared to the peer group selected by FUSE.
 The Board of Trustees also took into account its discussions with management over the course of the year regarding factors that contributed to the performance of each Fund, including any presentations with each Fund's portfolio managers.

 Among other data relating specifically to the Event Driven Fund's performance, the Board of Trustees took note of the peer group selected by FUSE and the universe, which consisted of other event driven funds with similar pricing characteristics.
-The Board considered that the Event Driven Fund had outperformed its benchmark, the Bloomberg U.S. Aggregate Bond Index, for the one-, three-, five-, and ten-year periods ended June 30, 2023.
-The Board also considered that the Event Driven Fund outperformed its peer group median for the one-year period ended June 30, 2023, underperformed its peer group median for the three- and five-year periods ended June 30, 2023 and was in-line with the performance of its peer group median for the ten-year period ended June 30, 2023.
+The Board considered that the Event Driven Fund had outperformed its benchmark, the Bloomberg U.S. Aggregate Bond Index, for the one-, five- and ten-year periods ended June 30, 2024, and underperformed its benchmark for the three-year period ended June 30, 2024.
+The Board also considered that the Event Driven Fund outperformed its peer group median for the one-year period ended June 30, 2024, and underperformed its peer group median for the three-, five- and ten-year periods ended June 30, 2024.
 The Board of Trustees took into account management's discussion of such Fund's performance, including the impact of current market conditions on the Fund's performance, the peer group in which it was placed, and the change to the Fund's investment strategy in 2022, and that performance prior to that date reflects the Fund's prior strategy.